jeffstienstra/csv-weather-reporter/README.md

  in mind we will test your application with various inputs, not just what is provided in this repository.

 You will receive AWS login credentials for an AWS account that contains resources you will need to complete this task.
-The account contains a pre-registered AWS IoT Thing called 'ConnectedSensor' that has been setup for you.
-This repository contains the keys, certificates, and configuration values needed to connect to the 'ConnectedSensor', described in more detail in the following sections.
+The account contains a pre-registered AWS IoT Thing called '$DEVICE' that has been setup for you.
+This repository contains the keys, certificates, and configuration values needed to connect to the '$DEVICE', described in more detail in the following sections.